marqst/reading-progress-indicator/README.md

 # reading progress indicator
 simple pure js reading progress indicator

-include the .js file athe end of the page body
+include the .js file at the end of the page body element